Amas de casa desesperadas (Argentine TV series)

-Amas de casa desesperadas is an Argentine television series, it was originally Canal 13 from 30 August 2006 to 24 January 2007.
+Amas de casa desesperadas is an Argentine television series, it was originally aired on Canal 13 from 30 August 2006 to 24 January 2007.
 Set in the fictional Manzanares Street, a suburb surrounding Buenos Aires, the series follows the lives of four housewives and the domestic problems and daily mysteries surrounding their husbands, friends and neighbors, which can be more sinister than they appear.
 The series' tone combines elements of drama, comedy, mystery, farce, soap opera and satire.

 Based on the American television series, Desperate Housewives, it was developed for Argentina by Buena Vista International Television (Disney) and Pol-Ka Producciones.
 The show's only season was broadcast by Canal 13 in Argentina, and also by other networks in Uruguay and Paraguay.

 Plot

 The show opens with the mysterious suicide of housewife Alicia Oviedo on a beautiful day in the suburbs, on a street called Manzanares.
 Alicia, who narrates the show from the afterlife, had four friends: Vera Sherer, the seemingly perfect mother of two teenagers struggling to save her marriage; Lía Salgarí, the mother of four whose husband is always away on business; Susana Martini, the divorced mother in search of love, who finds it in the form of her new neighbour Miguel Delfino, who has a secret of his own; and Gabriela Solís, the materialistic ex-runway model who cheats on her husband.
 While trying to be good wives and mothers, the four friends also try to find out why their friend committed suicide.
 The discovery of a blackmail note among Alicia's belongings, a therapy session tape in which she admits her real name was Angela, and her widowed husband's strange behaviour really make them wonder about the mystery surrounding their deceased friend.